Hideki Okajima: Fukuoka SoftBank Hawks

 Okajima agreed to terms on a one-year contract with the Fukuoka SoftBank Hawks on February 26, 2012.
 He was granted his release from this team on January 29, 2013 to pursue opportunities in MLB.

 Oakland Athletics

 Okajima inked a minor league deal with an invitation to spring training pending a physical on February 11, 2013.
 He was optioned to Triple-A to begin the 2013 season.
 He had a 2.16 ERA with 18 strikeouts and two walks in 16 2/3 innings during his tenure in Triple-A. He was called up to join the A's 25-man roster on May 17, 2013.
 He was designated for assignment on September 3, 2013.

 Second stint with Fukuoka SoftBank Hawks

 Okajima returned to Japan in 2014, signing a one-year contract with the Fukuoka SoftBank Hawks.

 Yokohama Bay Stars

-After the 2014 season Okajima considered returning to the MLB but instead chose to stay in Japan, signing with the Yokohama DeNA BayStars in December 2014.
+After the 2014 season Okajima considered returning to MLB but instead chose to stay in Japan, signing with the Yokohama DeNA BayStars in December 2014.